License plate exchange will allow investment in public works, health, education and social welfare: Bedolla

 Morelia, Michoacán, January 3, 2022.- Governor Alfredo Ramírez Bedolla reported that the more than 1,400 million pesos that could be raised with the exchange of license plates in Michoacán, will be invested in road infrastructure, purchase of medicines, programs of Well-being, support to the Michoacan University and the Michoacan countryside.

-In a weekly press conference, the president specified that 611 million pesos are projected from that economic bag for road rehabilitation, which will also reactivate the economy, since jobs will be created, social lags will be reduced and will give greater security to the citizens.
+In a weekly press conference, the president specified that 611 million pesos are projected from that economic bag for road rehabilitation, which will also reactivate the economy, since they will create jobs, reduce social lags and give greater security to citizens.

 He added that 430 million pesos are contemplated to supply medicines and supplies to public sector hospitals and thus improve patient care, in addition to 195 million pesos in additional resources for the Michoacan University, in order to ensure its operation at the close. from 2022.